kiakamyabi/Hexagon-Grid/README.md

 Now take the Point class object variable which represents the cell size that you created in Step 3, or create one in the exampleLayout variable.<br>

-IF we use the example variable created in Step 3, which looks like this: <br>
+IF we use the example variable created in Step 3, which looked like this: <br>

 ```javascript
 const exampleCell = new Point(10, 10)